Understanding du vs df: Measuring Disk Usage Correctly

 • Mount boundaries (unless du -x is used)

-• ext4 root-reserved blocks (affects df's Avail)
+• ext4 root-reserved blocks (they affect df's Avail)

 Common Pitfalls